-- 86. It is regrettable that two trees have to be felled including a Lime which forms part of a group of trees protected by a Tree Preservation Order.
+- 69 It is regrettable that a Lime which forms part of a group of trees protected by a Tree Preservation Order is to be felled.
 However there are 31 TPO trees in the vicinity, the Lime is one of the smaller trees and there is scope for a replacement to be planted close by as part of a landscape scheme.
-I do not consider that the loss of this tree and a sycamore is so detrimental as to justify refusal of the scheme. - 87.
-I note the comments of the Trees and Landscape Officer in relation to the threat to other trees.
-I therefore consider a condition requiring hand digging and details of the construction methods of hard surfaces in the vicinity of trees to be justified.
+I do not consider that the loss of this tree is so detrimental as to justify refusal of the scheme. - 70.
+Additional information has been submitted with the current application in respect of tree protection and areas of 'no-dig' construction and the Trees and Landscape Officer is of the view that the detail and layout is now acceptable.
+Conditions should be attached to any consent in respect of tree protection and the submission of a landscaping scheme.